If you are wonderful how to make eggnog at home this holiday season, look no further. You can even throw in a bit of Amaretto for the adults!

 Even Bon Appetit Magazine Is Making Eggnog Differently!

-When my “Super Holiday Special” December 2014 issue of Bon Appetit magazine arrived in the mail the other day I was pleasantly surprised to see the food editors had made the decision to feature a new kind of eggnog this holiday season.
-The Bon Appetit Cashew Nut Nog recipe featured in the magazine (on page 105) is not without eggs or sugar, but it is entirely dairy free!
+When my “Super Holiday Special” December issue of Bon Appetit magazine arrived in the mail, I was pleasantly surprised to see their featured recipe.
+The food editors featured a new kind of eggnog this holiday season.
+The Bon Appetit Cashew Nut Nog recipe is not without eggs or sugar, but it is entirely dairy free.
 And it still looks and tastes every bit as festive and fun as the real deal.

-I have actually been making eggnog sans dairy, eggs and sugar for a few years now.
-In fact, I even feature a recipe for an Eggnog No-Milk Shake on page 311 of our Clean Cuisine book.
-However, the recipe below is a bit more decadent and richer than the one we feature in the book.
-I’m sure the addition of the Disaronno amaretto in this updated version is contributes a special something-something too (wink).
+I have actually been making eggnog without dairy, eggs and sugar for a few years now.
+However, the recipe below is a bit more decadent and richer than the original recipe.
+I’m sure the addition of the Disaronno amaretto in this updated version contributes a special something-something too (wink).

 As for how to make eggnog without the dairy, eggs and sugar, the secret is 4-fold:

-- A High-Speed Blender: In the end, its my super-charged that steps up to the final job and purees all of my “whole food” eggnog ingredients together (with the addition of some water, of course) so that I end up with smooth, creamy and decadent holiday deliciousness.
-Although you don’t necessarily need a Vitamix, you definitely need a high-speed blender to make my eggnog recipe because a standard blender just can’t get everything blended smooth enough.
+The result is a smooth, creamy and decadent holiday deliciousness.
+Although you don’t necessarily need a Luvele blender, you definitely need a high-speed blender to make my eggnog recipe because a standard blender just can’t get everything blended smooth enough.

 Turn Your Eggnog Recipe Into Ice Cream!